Why you might want to ditch Slack

 Did you want to learn more about an app that's not on our list?
 Good news — we might have already reviewed it!
 Check out the following articles from our Chat Comparisons database:

-Final thoughts: Find a team communication app that feels tailor-made for your team
+Find a team communication app that feels tailor-made for your team

-But, as we have established, the best team communication tool is the one that works best for you.
+As we have established, the best team communication tool is the one that works best for you.
 So, if nothing else, we hope that our breakdown of different Slack competitors has given you enough information to understand which solution would suit your team the best.